-Our Data Protection Officer is Sahra Smith and is responsible for monitoring our compliance with data protection requirements.
-You can contact her with queries or concerns relating to the use of your personal data at DPO@combined.nhs.uk.
+Our Data Protection Officer is responsible for monitoring our compliance with data protection requirements.
+You can contact them with queries or concerns relating to the use of your personal data at DPO@combined.nhs.uk.

 How do we get your data and why do we have it?